112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 ## those French Soldiers

-t

-Sdiife

-nm v p

-F'reldChieia
+<div id="94"><em>94.
+"It burns me up to see a Frenchman using American uniforms."</em></div>

-.t would burn you up more i they
+It would burn you up more if they were in German uniforms.

-a :34.W

-were

-ill

-(4-ma n

-rhh : .

-f

-efoi'e we invaded North Afhica, in 1942, our go-vein tame arranged to equip eleven French divisions .
-Wh y .Because. every French soldier took a place that might . have haci to be filled by- an American .
+Before we invaded North Africa, in 1942, our government arranged to equip eleven French divisions.
+Why?
+Because every French soldier took a place that might have had to be filled by an American.

-The 11 : 000 French soldiers who were killed in actio n aasre.r )-lDayr were entitled to the uniforms in which then died . uestiun Where else could the French have gotten uniforms ? - From the Germans '2 France was occupie d by the Germans when we. were. equipping the French Army .
+The 11,000 French soldiers who were killed in action _after_ D-Day were entitled to the uniforms in which they died.

+Question: Where else could the French have gotten uniforms?
+From the Germans?
+France was occupied by the Germans when we were equipping the French Army.

-Question ; Why .didn 't- the French dye their unifonn;s ;
-to -distinguish them 'from ours ?
-Because they did not .
-?ha -e the d es.
-Why didn't we dye the uniforms befor e turning them over to the French % Because we wer e hrairig .our dyes for more important . war production purf:osre . didn't We or the French provide .. more --isil..r recognised French insignia ?
-That -wa .s a mistake.
+Question: Why didn't the French dye their uniforms, to distinguish them from ours?
+Because they did not have the dyes.
+Why didn't we dye the uniforms before turning them over to the French?
+Because we were using our dyes for more important war production purposes.
+Why didn't we or the French provide more easily-recognised French insignia?
+That was a mistake.

-95

-r1

-rYilf'T-

-ar
-t .:j

-i2 .:

-7

-f

-it-"2t

-i- c3)i

-the tear

-<.t iff -!

-t)!
+<div id="95"><em>95.
+"The French act as if they won the war single-handede."</em></div>

-Those. - -ti do ore damned fools .
-The French did ;lot.
+Those who do are damned fools.
+The French did not win this war single-handed.
-1.4s ii _ single-handed, .
-Neither did we,
-.
-i.i e?:

-Mitt th Ru.e.uttis or the British or the Chine3t, ;
+Neither did we.
+Neither did the Russians or the British or the Chinese.

-gC :)Oa Want to form your Own opinion about how lintel . die French did to help win the war, ask yourself thes e uuessions : Suppose the French army and navy ha d joinei no with the Germans m 1940 as Hitler tried to get them to do) Suppose . the French armies whic h wetsting the Germans or the Itahails had been fightin g there had been no French' nnderg ound ,
+If you want to form your own opinion about how much the French did to help win the war, ask yourself these questions: Suppose the French army and navy had joined up with the Germans in 1940 (as Hitler tried to get them to do)?
-3thppo
-eneli resistance, no French sabotage of Gernna n it z:en.- pi eduction no French espionage for SHAFF, French guerrillas behind the German lines, no Frenc h in aitrtl France, no FT'z inc de France as w e fought ur way through ?
-How many more America n hdcas do you think we would have lost
+Suppose the French armies which were fighting the Germans or the Italians had been fighting us?
+Suppose there had been no French underground, no French resistance, no French sabotage of German military production, no French espionage for SHAEF, no French guerrillas bhind the German lines, no French Maquis in Central France, no FFI inside France as we fought our way through?

-ieet: J, so(,'T)ri'3 scee deep their uaiiooiits ?"
-TThe 'French soldier got oahiti• o p : full uniform issued t o ni fit, is impossible for him to draw another : it i s utmost mpossible for him to jnireha e another .
-(e'leazing takes three to four weeks in France :
-Why don ' t: they use cleaning fluid ?
-Because they don' t Lave cleaning flunk
-Pie dont they wash their uniforms ?
-They do - bu t very poor ersatz soap, it . is the only soap they 2rench soldier got paid Sit} &hxles a rrto-ol'h ($16)

-until September, 1945, when this sum was cut  v sanc s a month (:3 .60) .
-(This cut in pay came at a : al time the French government announced it woul d ,e cr y
-American soldier in France 850 francs a mont h zA ,t. na : )
-The French soldier gets a total pay of about. '-' c(tts a
-day: How well could you keep up you r o'canil on

-98

-lochs .
-You .dont tell. how an army fi ghts b t_r _e tier
-The Greek . soldiers wore funny white skirts . licked the pants off the dashingly dressed ; : ..-s, and : . of th e they put 'up an amazing fight against the Wellrnrachi,_nhe Pa-nzers, and the Luftws.ffv Gerin 'n officers called metu arl GT .=lophy ; "eareless;" . "undisciplined" soldiers -- but ._ -'as the
-Germans who got the shellacking .
-Tlie" ,arrnnv of George Washington often i : :_ e raggedmof3 .
-Tl eii fighting . record is anc_ h a story . .
-The .French under General Le Cleve fought . :err war . from the ..heart- of Africa to Lake .
-Chad and - .na North frica in an. astonishing eainpaian., No ace sneered a t their. uniforms then ,
-.
-. - Trench
-It might . be helpful to remember -that ac soldiers had been guerrilla fighters. (in the FFL i - cls. s the resistance) .
-They still dress : n'et and- cart like guerrillas ..

-12 cents a day ?

-97

----
+How many more American lives do you think we would have lost?

 #### (((Greg's rewrite from the bottom, below))) TODO cleanup, merge, use div and em and ids, hyperlink to other questions